4 most popular spread betting strategies

 Stop orders:

-Stop orders are used to limit the amount of risk per trade.
-This is better known as stop-loss orders.
-A trader can place a stop loss order below a specific price point in order to protect them from substantial losses.
+Stop orders, also known as stop-loss orders, limit the amount of risk per trade.
+A trader can place a stop loss order below a specific price point to protect themselves from substantial losses.

 Trailing stop loss: